Local Node Differential Privacy: Lower Bounds on Error Necessary for Noninteractive LNDP

 \section{Lower Bounds on Error Necessary for \texorpdfstring{\LNDP}{Noninteractive LNDP}}

-In this section, we prove lower bounds on the additive error necessary for $(\eps,\del)$-\LNDP algorithms that count edges in graphs, and for $(\eps,\del)$-\LNDP algorithms that estimate the parameter $p$ of $\ergraph$ graphs.
-These theorems show, respectively, that our edge-counting algorithm is asymptotically tight when accuracy is desired for $D$-bounded graphs (i.e., with maximum degree $D$) for all $D = O\paren{\sqrt{n}}$, and that our $\ergraph$ parameter estimation algorithm is tight up to a $\sqrt{\log n}$ factor.
+In this section, we prove lower bounds on the additive error required by $(\eps,\del)$-\LNDP algorithms for edge counting and for estimating the parameter $p$ of $\ergraph$ graphs.
+These results show that our edge-counting algorithm is asymptotically tight on $D$-bounded graphs for all $D=O(\sqrt n)$, and that our $\ergraph$ parameter estimation algorithm is tight up to a factor of $\sqrt{\log n}$.

-In \cref{sec:int-imposs} we show that impossibility results with the same asymptotic bounds, up to constant factors, also apply to \emph{interactive} LNDP algorithms with constantly many rounds, thus showing the optimality of our (noninteractive) \LNDP algorithms even when some interactivity is permitted.
+In \cref{sec:int-imposs}, we show that the same asymptotic lower bounds hold for interactive constant-round \LNDP algorithms.
+Thus, our noninteractive \LNDP algorithms remain optimal even with limited interactivity.

 \begin{theorem} [Error for private edge counting] There exists a constant $c>0$ such that, for all $0 \leq \delta \leq \eps \leq c$, $d \in \mathbb{Z}^+$ such that $d \leq \frac{c}{\eps}$, sufficiently large $n\in\N$, and every \edLNDP algorithm $\cA$, the following holds.
 If $\Pr_{\text{coins of $\cA$}} [\babs{\cA(G)- |E(G)|} \leq \alpha] \geq \frac{2}{3}$ for every $n$-node $d$-bounded graph $G$, then \( \alpha \geq \frac{1}{2} \min\set{\frac{dn}{2},\binom n 2}. \) Furthermore, for $d = \floor{\min\set{\frac{c}{\eps}, n-1}}$, we have $\alpha = \Omega\paren{\min\set{\frac{n}{\eps},n^2}}$. \end{theorem}